Skip to main content

 6. Douglas fir

-This tree offers a full and traditional Christmas tree shape ideal for those who love to keep things looking like a ’90s Christmas movie.
+This tree offers a full and traditional Christmas tree shape, making it ideal for those who love to keep things looking like a ’90s Christmas movie.
 The wide cone shape is appealing and holds up decorations well.
 The needles are dark green but can sometimes look a bit blue, too.
 If you keep the tree watered throughout the season, the soft needles will last a long time.
-It’s a popular option all across the country, and they even export these trees to Hawaii!
+It’s a popular option all across the country, and people even have these trees exported to Hawaii!
 The tree gives off a strong scent that’s sure to be enjoyed by everyone who visits.

 No matter which tree you pick, you’re sure to have the most fun spending time with the family and decorating it when you get home.
 Remember to choose a tree that’s best for your needs and recycle your tree when you’re done with it.